amsterdamcomics/amsterdamcomics.github.io/index.md

 ####**Application:**

-Applicants to the conference are invited to submit a 250 word abstract, short biographical note, and indication of stream preference by 17 April 2015 to the organizers, drs.
+Applicants to the conference are invited to submit a 250 word abstract, short biographical note, and indication of theme preference by 17 April 2015 to the organizers, drs.
 Rik Spanjers and Dr. Erin La Cour, at info@amsterdamcomics.com.

 ####**Amsterdam Comics would like to thank:**